-We are talking about differs completely from the doctrine of Western theology.
-What we are referring to are the higher values of the psychic structure within our personality and instincts.
-It’s a part our DNA which we can experience and express.
-These elements are noble qualities of our soul.
+What we are talking about differs completely from the doctrine of Western theology.
+We are referring to the higher values of the psychic structure within our personality and instincts.
+It’s a part of our DNA that we can experience and express.
+These elements are noble qualities of our souls.
 It has nothing to do with religion; it is all about consciousness.

-These gifts are part of our nature.
-When they are aligned and in balance, they make us well-adjusted and healthy humans.
+These gifts are part of our nature; when they are alive and balanced, they make us well-adjusted and healthy humans.
 These gifts are the legacy of our ancestors.
 You cannot learn them from reading a book.
 You can’t wish or pray them into being.
 Nor can you pay for them.
 They are not antidotes to appease an imaginary friend.
 Instead, these are elements of your psyche you learn to access, experience, and put into action.

 “If you cannot find the truth within yourself, where else do you expect to find it?” — Dogen

 This quest is the inner call, what Joseph Campbell calls the Hero’s Journey (1).
 It is that inner voice urging us to explore the unknown.
 When we start our quest, we must realize that growth is not always linear.
-We digress and progress, but we will succeed if we keep on our path.
+We digress and progress, but we will succeed if we continue.

 Sometimes growth comes in great leaps.
 However, most of the time, change is incremental.
 These are small, sometimes imperceptible steps.
 So, it’s vital to keep a spiritual journal.
 Using a journal will help us see our growth.
 This simple tool allows us to spot patterns that may hold us back.

-What are the virtues of the spirit in relation to our personalities?
+How do the virtues of the spirit relate to our personalities?
 They are the higher values possible for each of the nine basic personality types.
 Each type has its path and its own set of challenges.
-Presence is the common element that will help all personality types move toward integration.
+Presence is the common element to help all personality types move toward integration.
 Presence enables the real you to show up.
 To do serious inner work, we must be present.

 The dominant cultural narrative is against you walking your own path.
-They don’t want you to investigate the gifts they cannot control.
+Organized religions don’t want you to investigate the gifts they cannot control.
 They want to keep you as a paying customer.
-If you find your way, you threaten their cash-flow.
+If you find your way, you threaten their cash flow.

 Your Soul Path Cultivating Spiritual Virtues

-Below is a simple way to describe these virtues and how each personality type can put these higher philosophy arguments in action:
+Below is a simple way to describe these virtues and how each personality type can put these higher philosophy arguments into action:

 Blissfulness is a virtue of the spirit we equate with transcendent silence.
-It is a state of awareness we associate with the absence of internal dialogue.
+We associate a state of awareness with the absence of internal dialogue.
 Bliss is pure awareness without the roadblock of the Ego.
 It is a place of healing, which facilitates the flow of energy.